Adroiti/docs-for-code-review-tools/tfsec/aws-ssm-secret-use-customer-key.md

-Pattern: Secrets Manager should use customer managed keys
+Pattern: Missing use of Customer Managed Keys for AWS secrets manager

 Issue: -